ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - Fixed a few more things in the way error handling is dealt with.
       This still needs some work though.
 Sorry :(

+v0.5.0-Beta:
+    - Added IefResolver module.
+This can now be found under the Tools menu.
+It tries to automatically convert the paths in an .ief file from it's old location to the new one.
+It may not work if the folder structure has been changed since the ief file has been setup.
+It works by updating the root folder for the paths to match the new location.
+      E.g. if the model folders are now placed in C:\consultancy\mymodels\projectname\model and the paths have O:\something\oldplace\model the IefResolver will change the portion of the path before model to match the new location.
+It's a bit cleverer than that, but you get it.
+    - Bug fix for a problem in loading the results caused by an edge case that was returning an instance of SomeFile instead of the results path string.
+    - Made horizontal scrolling in tables a bit easier to use by allowing by pixel movement instead of by item.
+    -
+    - Summary of old release (0.4.4) for those that didn't get it.
+    - Updated to latest release of TmacToolsLibrary.
+This fixes a couple of small bugs but doesn't have a big impact.
+    - Updated the look and feel and fixed some issues with the layouts.
+    - Fixed bug in database versioning that meant an older version of the database didn't realised it needed to update.
+      THIS MEANS THAT LOG DATABASES WILL NEED UPDATING.
+    - Fixed bug in multiple model loader file list.
+When dragging more than one file it was deleting items in the row.
+Multiple selection is now disabled.
+To remove multiple entries a checkbox can be selected.
+    - Added release notes dialog on startup after new version installed.
+      Launches a dialog to show version updates to user.
+    - Added feature to automatically check for new version on startup.
+    - Added current model load tab to settings.
+It will now remember if you were using the single or multiple model load tab last time.
+    - Fixed an issue with reading results and check files with the model extractor tool.
+Now deals with absolute paths.
+      This has also been applied to the logger.
+It will now record the absolute path of the results location in the log if different from the main model directory.
+    - Improved path display in model extractor input/output textboxes and the summary output display.
+They are now normalised for the OS and can be copied and pasted directly into Explorer.
+    - Fixed a few more things in the way error handling is dealt with.
+      This still needs some work though.
+Sorry :(

 ##~##

 LICENSE